aposteriori-sg/tutorials/courses/15 Robotics with EV3/20 Basic Movements/20 Movement Blocks.md

 The following blocks are good to use for some basic sequential programs where you program the robot to drive in a particular path.

+Use the blocks below to test your robot's mobility:

+1. Drive straight for 1 rotation
+1. Drive back for 180 degrees
+1. Drive straight for 1 second
+1. Make a perfect Right turn
+1. Make a perfect Left turn
+1. Drive in circles for 5 seconds

 ## Set Movement Motors

 ![](images/setmovementmotors.jpg)